brian-j-smith/Mamba.jl/doc/samplers/slice.rst

         * ``stype`` : sampler type.
 Options are
             * ``:multivar`` : Joint multivariate sampling of parameters.
             * ``:univar`` : Sequential univariate sampling.
         * ``transform`` : whether to sample parameters on the link-transformed scale (unconstrained parameter space).
-If ``true``, then constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``link()`` function, and ``width`` is interpreted as being relative to the unconstrained parameter space.
+If ``true``, then constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``unlist()`` function, and ``width`` is interpreted as being relative to the unconstrained parameter space.
 Otherwise, sampling is relative to the untransformed space.

     **Value**